Please note, you must meet all requirements to receive this scholarship. Visit our additional scholarships page for need based funds.

 PLEASE NOTE: This scholarship does NOT apply to projects the student has already completed in a prior semester.
 Please target your application to projects embarked upon in the following semester (or early in the current semester).
 Any money awarded will be applied to the applicant’s account in the semester in which the project applied for is fulfilled (e.g. apply in the Fall semester for a project that is taking place the following Spring).

-To be considered for the Local Community Engagement Scholarship, applicants should provide the information below and submit this form on-line by the deadlines listed below.
-Applicants will be notified of the Board’s decision within 2-3 weeks after the deadline.
+To be considered for the Local Community Engagement Scholarship, applicants should provide the information below and submit this form online.
+Applicants will be notified of the Board’s decision.

 The board will evaluate applications on a combination of the following: quality of the application, how well it fits with Professor Meador’s vision, academic merit, and financial need.